← All posts

 That review does several things simultaneously.
 For the human reader, it confirms that the attorney handles custody cases in the right jurisdiction and that a real person had a positive experience.
 For AI systems, it creates specific associations between the attorney's name and "custody," "Hennepin County," "Minnesota," "parenting time," and "mediation."
 Every specific term in a review strengthens the model's ability to recommend that attorney for queries containing those terms.

-Generic reviews — "Five stars, would recommend to anyone" — contribute sentiment but not specificity.
+Generic reviews, "Five stars, would recommend to anyone," contribute sentiment but not specificity.
 They tell the AI system that the attorney exists and has a positive reputation.
-They don't tell the system what kind of cases the attorney handles, in which jurisdiction, or what the experience is actually like.
+They do not tell the system what kind of cases the attorney handles, in which jurisdiction, or what the experience is actually like.

-The firms earning the strongest AI citations are the ones with reviews that read like case summaries: specific practice area, specific location, specific description of the experience and outcome.
-That specificity isn't just good for conversions — it's the raw material AI systems use to match attorneys to queries.
+The firms earning the strongest AI-search visibility are likely to be the ones with reviews that read like case summaries: specific practice area, specific location, specific description of the experience and outcome.
+That specificity is good for conversions and useful as machine-readable source material.

 The Review Gap Is Widening